‘People Are Going to Die’ in This Election: Wisconsin Votes

 Over 1.2 million absentee ballots had been requested in Wisconsin, according to the state’s elections commission.
 It reported Tuesday that close to 865,000 had been returned.

-But a severe shortage of poll workers that became clear to officials last week meant that the prospect of voting in person could be a perilous choice in a state where Democratic Gov. Tony Evers had already issued a stay at home order to help fight back against the spread of COVID-19.
+But a severe shortage of poll workers that became clear to officials last week meant that the prospect of voting in person could be a perilous choice in a state where Gov. Evers had already issued a stay at home order to help fight the spread of COVID-19.

 As of Monday, the state’s health department listed 2,440 COVID-19 cases in Wisconsin.